 Who's who and what do they do?
 How do I contact them?

-- Class teachers have the responsibility for the achievement and progress of all children in their class.
-Class teachers are available in the playground after school or may be contacted via their school email addresses. - Mrs Fulbrook, SEND Director for Acorn Education Trust, is the Special Educational Needs Coordinator.
+Class teachers have the responsibility for the achievement and progress of all children in their class.
+Class teachers are available in the playground after school or may be contacted via their school email addresses.
+Miss Graham is the Special Educational Needs Coordinator (SENCo).
 Her role is to monitor and coordinate provision, provide advice and liaise with parents and outside agencies.
-She may be contacted in the first instance via email (Fulbrook@heytesbury.wilts.sch.uk) or through the school office.
-Mrs Fulbrook does not work full time within the school. - Mrs Godfrey is the headteacher of Heytesbury School. - Mrs Davies is the governor with responsibility for SEND. - We have a small team of teaching assistants who are trained to deliver a range of interventions and support programmes and who also support within classes.
+She may be contacted in the first instance via email (lg@heytesbury.wilts.sch.uk) or through the school office.
+Miss Graham does not work full time within the school.
+Graham does not work full time within the school.
+Mrs Godfrey is the headteacher of Heytesbury School.
+We have a small team of teaching assistants who are trained to deliver a range of interventions and support programmes and who also support within classes.
+How does the school know if my child needs On a daily basis, teachers evaluate their lessons and consider whether individual children are making the expected progress within the lessons.
+Children are assessed each term and their attainment and extra help? progress is tracked by the class teacher, SENCo and the headteacher.